 To understand why chickens are so resistant to new members, we need to get into the head of a chicken using a bit of chicken psychology.

 Chickens are highly socially organized creatures.
 Their entire lives revolve around a hierarchy.
-Within this hierarchy each member knows their place and what this assignment means in terms of flock activity.
+Within this hierarchy, each member knows their place and what this assignment means in terms of flock activity.

-Once the flock comes to an agreement on the order, all activities within the flock revolve around this order.
+Once the flock agrees on the order, all activities within the flock revolve around this order.
 Everything from who roosts where, to the order in which they exit the coop in the morning, and the order in which they return at night are all determined by the pecking order.
 The alpha hens will often eat from the feeder first in the morning.
-After she get their fill, the other hens will then get their share.
+After she gets their fill, the other hens will then get their share.
 The roosters most commonly eat last despite their hierarchical position in the flock.
 It is by evolutionary design, that the roosters know that the hens need the nutrition for flock procreation.
 A good rooster will always let the hens eat first, he will then eat any remaining morsels.

-As organized and structured that the flock hierarchy may be, it is fluid, always in flux.
+As organized and structured that the flock hierarchy may be, it is fluid, and always in flux.
 Many activities can affect the pecking order in a flock.
 Events such as an illness or death of a member.
-If a member is injured and can no longer defend their position, they will often times find themselves at the bottom of the pecking order.
+If a member is injured and can no longer defend their position, they will oftentimes find themselves at the bottom of the pecking order.
 Once they recover, they can sometimes regain their previous position, although this is not guaranteed.
 In the case of the death of an individual, the hierarchy reorganization can be quite sophisticated.

-There are several things that a keeper to can do to make this transition as least stressful on the flock as possible.
+There are several things that a keeper can do to make this transition as least stressful on the flock as possible.
 I will dedicate the rest of this post to the process I have used for over a decade of chicken keeping.

 Brood new chicks in the flock environment or close to their enclosure.

 When I get a new clutch of chicks, I will keep them inside for the first two weeks.
 This allows me to monitor them so for health issues, physical issues, or other behavioral issues.
-Once I am confident that they survived their trip and have acclimated to the brooder environment, I move them outside to the girls pen.
+Once I am confident that they survived their trip and have acclimated to the brooder environment, I move them outside to the girl’s pen.

-Inside The Kuntry Klucker I have a wood pot shelf that I will set the brooder on.
+Inside The Kuntry Klucker, I have a wood pot shelf that I will set the brooder on.
 The girls are unable to gain any access to the chicks but are aware of their presence and activity.
-This does several things, this allows the established flock to get to know the new kids in the flock early on.
+This does several things; this allows the established flock to get to know the new kids in the flock early on.
 Over time they will become accustomed to their presence in their environment, they will begin to ignore them and just associate them with the daily hum of flock activity.